AntiqueSounds/Tandem-Badge/README.md

 At boot the device attempts to connect to the first SSID, if it fails it tries the second.
 If it connects, then it gets the time and offsets using the TZ parameter.
 If the WIFi fails to connect, it shows N/A where time would normally reside.
 It will retry every hour.
 Time is displayed at the bottom.
 The wifi is then disconnected.
 Time is maintained inside the device and is updated every minute.
 The Wifi is connected every hour to refresh and sync for clock float.

+Sleep logic:
+A timer is set that is a reflection of the timeout request in the Sleep timet parameter value.
+This paramter is in minutes.
+So, for example, if the timer is set for 15 minutes, then after 15 minutes with no switch being changed, the device will "sleep".
+"Sleeping" is not sleeping the processor.
+The processor still needs to watch the switches.
+However, for practical purposes llittle power is used.
+While sleeping no LEDS show and no Wifi is used.
+Most of the power is being reserved.

+Time logic:
+Time is gathered via WiFI from an NTP server.
+Offset is presented and the HH:MM should reflect current time for the locale represented by the offset value. (-5 USEST, -6 USCST, -7 USMST, -8 USPST, etc.)
+Each minute the screen is refreshed with a new time.
+The refresh will be less obnoxious in a future release.
+Currently, the fulle screen is refreshed which causes it to blink.
+There is also a delay when startup happens (before the switches and LEDs are started).
+I do lots of nasty slow stuff at startup.
+After 30 minutes, the time is refreshed from the time server (via WiFI) So the net is that WiFi is only used every 30 minutes.

+#SAO ports and SAO boards

 SAO ports are labeled "Dynabus: They are standard SAO V 1.68 ports. https://hackaday.com/2019/03/20/introducing-the-shitty-add-on-v1-69bis-standard/ with 3V, GND, SCL/SDA, GPIO1 and GPIO2 available.
 The software uses 3V/GND, GPIO1 and GPIO2.